 Your Journey: A Career Guide for Trans and Nonbinary Students

-The guide by the Sexual and Gender Diversity Office is designed to support you in applying for jobs by showing you how to leverage available resources and make decisions that work for you and your career.
+The guide by the Sexual and Gender Diversity Office and Career Exploration & Education is designed to support you in applying for jobs by showing you how to leverage available resources and make decisions that work for you and your career.